IDMNYU/IdeationPrototyping_LadyK/Future_weeklyBrief.md

 5. Going Further: Pick up 2-3 resources that help you develop your idea with a more solid foundation.
 What do you need to learn about, or how can you deepen your understanding and collect more details and concepts about your idea.
 Look through those resources.
 Tell us about the resources and what your findings are and how this could be useful.

 Coming up: A concept map, exploring this idea and it's various contexts in your world.

+### Semester Week 10 | Week 3:

+1. Pick/Identify 3-4 other aspects that are going on in your world that are separate from your idea.
+Do brainstorming & mindmapping, to explore not only what they are, but HOW they work.
+What other things were you interested in, but _just_ couldn't fit into your core idea?
+This is the time to put them in play.
+Examples include:

+- economic system

+- weather/landscape

+- employment/work

+- belief systems/religion

+- transportation

+- Health care

+- Family

+- Domestic systems

+- Food

+- government

+- science

+2. Identify 2-3 resources to help you elaborate on your Core Idea/Final Theme.
+These resources should be diverse in content with relation to one another.
+Idenitify them and tell us what they are about and how they might be useful.

+3. Start developing a Concept Map OR moodboard (this depends on how far you are.
+People further along - concept map.
+People struggling with choosing and getting off the ground - mood board.)

 ### Semester Week 8 | Week 1: Future Project - Launch